-source explains this rather odd practice (see Fig. 18).
+Kampfer with a fabric covering held over both of their heads, although no source explains this rather odd practice (see figure 19).

 The Grieswarter would lead the men around the Gries to show the presiding nobility and witnesses they are who they are supposed to be, and the Rechter would inspect them to ensure no unfair weapons or equipment were brought while warning them against cheating or getting outside help (Talhoffer 1459 fol.
 10v).
 Each combatant would then swear an oath that his cause was just and that he was using no magical aid, and would then be taken to his Ruhsitz, or "rest place" (Kal 1470 fol.
 128v).
-There he would be seated in a chair and have a tent or awning spread over him with his banner by his side and his bier behind him-just in case.
+There he would be seated in a chair and have a tent or awning spread over him with his banner by his side and his bier behind him - just in case.
 (Talhoffer 1449 ff.
 10v-11r).
 He would receive his armor and weapons from his Fechtmeister (Pearsall 1840 pp. 354-5 and Talhoffer 1449 fol.
 9v).

-Fig. 18: The Fechtmeister brings the Kampfer into the Gries.
+Fig. 19: The Fechtmeister brings the Kampfer into the Gries.
 Wilhalm fol.
 1r

-Fig. 19: The Kampfers seated in the Gries with their Grieswarter and their biers.
+Fig. 20: The Kampfers seated in the Gries with their Grieswarter and their biers.
 Talhoffer 1459 fol.
 85r